On subvarieties of singular quotients of bounded domains: A criterion for a pair to be of log general type

 Let $\overline X$ be a $n$-dimensional connected normal complex space and let $X\subseteq \overline X$ be some non-empty analytic Zariski open subset of $\overline X$ endowed with an étale cover $p:\widetilde X\to X$.
 We denote by $D=\sum_{i\in I} D_i$ the union of the codimension one irreducible components of $\overline X \setminus X$.

-Given a general point $x_i\in D_i$, one can choose an euclidean neighborhood $\overline U_i$ of $x_i$ in $\overline X$ such that $U_i:=\overline U_i\setminus D_i \simeq \mathbb D^*\times \mathbb D^{n-1}$.
+Given a general point $x_i\in D_i$, one can choose an Euclidean neighborhood $\overline U_i$ of $x_i$ in $\overline X$ such that $U_i:=\overline U_i\setminus D_i \simeq \mathbb D^*\times \mathbb D^{n-1}$.
 One denotes by $\widetilde U_i$ a connected component of $p^{-1}(U_i)$.

 \begin{defi}[Covering divisor] Let $(\overline X, X,p)$ as above.
 The \emph{covering multiplicity} $m_i=m_i(p) \in \mathbb N^*\cup \{\infty\}$ of the divisor $D_i$ is defined to be the degree of the cover $p|_{\widetilde U_i}:{\widetilde U_i} \to U_i$ above.
-One then defines the \emph{covering divisor} $\Delta=\Delta(p):=\sum_{i\in I} (1-\frac 1{m_i(p)} )D_i$.
+One then defines the \emph{covering divisor} $\Delta_{\overline X}=\Delta_{\overline X}(p):=\sum_{i\in I} (1-\frac 1{m_i(p)} )D_i$.

-If no ambiguity is possible, we will just write $m_i$ and $\Delta$. \end{defi}
+If no ambiguity is possible, we will just write $m_i$ and $\Delta_{\overline X}$. \end{defi}

 \begin{rem} The number $m_i$ above is independent of the choice of the general point $x_i\in D_i$ and the neighborhood $\overline U_i$.
-Moreover, it is also clearly independent of the choice of the connected component of $p^{-1}(U_i)$, since the deck transformation group acts transitively on the various components. \end{rem}
+Moreover, it is also clearly independent of the choice of the connected component of $p^{-1}(U_i)$, since the deck transformation group acts transitively on the various components (this is because by our Definition 2.1, we always assume a cover to be Galois unless otherwise specified). \end{rem}